broodjeaap/go-watch/README.md

 Stores each input value in the database under its own name.
 It's recommended to do this after reducing inputs to a single value (Minimum/Maximum/Average/etc).

+## Expect

+Outputs a value when it has no inputs, useful to do something (notify) when something goes wrong with your Watch.
+Will only trigger once and can be set to wait multiple times before triggering.

 ## Notify